Generating 3D printable mesh models of brain arteries

 Connection to the Output Model

-As a final step, using the connection sweeping approach, the iso-surface was trimmed to the dimensions and position of the generated tubes, intermediate circles were created to which both the iso-surface and tube were attached (in some places, the addition of closing rings/disks was required to make the final model tight (in the sense of a mesh, which was a prerequisite for 3D printing to be possible).
+As a final step, by using the connection sweeping approach, we trimmed the iso-surface to the dimensions and position of the generated tubes.
+Additionally we created intermediate circles to which both the iso-surface and tube were attached (in some places, the addition of closing rings/disks was required to make the final model tight (in the sense of a mesh, which was a prerequisite for 3D printing to be possible).
 The algorithm with connection sweeping involved several sites.
 It required the use of an intermediate, closing disk at the junction of the envelope and tube.
 The very end of the vessel and tube also had to be closed with such a disk, then the envelope and end had to be connected to the output 3D model in the same way.

 [IM Attached end with coloured parts — offset/bridge/external tube/internal model]